eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 [x] Security
 [ ] Hackathons

 [explanation]
-DevOps and Security are the correct answers.
+DevOps and Security are correct answers.

 All other answers are incorrect.

 Rugged DevOps brings together the notions of DevOps and Security.
 DevOps is about working faster.
 Security is about emphasizing thoroughness, which is typically done at the end of the cycle, resulting in potentially generating unplanned work right at the end of the pipeline.
 Rugged DevOps is a set of practices designed integrate DevOps and security, and to meet the goals of both more effectively.
 [explanation]

 ---